dinhngocdung/easyengine-docker/README.md

 ## Use `ee` Alias

 For more convenience, you can create an **`ee` alias**.
-This alias helps you run the EasyEngine Container without typing the long command every time.
+This alias helps you run the EasyEngine-Docker without typing the long command every time.

 **1. Add the alias to your `.bashrc` file:**